livechat/livechat-public-docs/site/content/configuration-api/readme.md

 ## Overview

-Chat.io Configuration API is a service for storing license configuration.
+LiveChat Configuration API is a service for storing license configuration.

 ## Use cases

-With chat.io Configuration API you can:
+With LiveChat Configuration API you can:

 - set up webhooks
 - create and manage bot agents